 An area where heap leaching takes place on ore material temporarily placed onto it.
-Upon completion of leaching, the ore is removed from the pad and sent to disposal.
-New material is then placed on the pad.
+Upon completion of leaching, the ore is removed from the pad.
+New material is then placed on the dedicated pad.

 sample

 A small portion of rock or a mineral deposit taken so that the metal content can be determined by assaying.